Primo for Reference and Instruction Meeting

 We have scheduled the meeting in the afternoon to facilitate travel for those driving to and from Walla Walla on the 14th.

 It appears that the Horizon Air schedule from Seattle into Walla Walla will also accommodate same-day arrival and departure.
 As of this week, the Horizon Air flight schedule for March 14 included flight 2096, leaving Seattle at 9:50 am and arriving in Walla Walla at 10:42 am, and flight 2021, leaving Walla Walla at 6:06 pm and arriving in Seattle at 7:05 pm.
 You can book through Alaska Airlines.
-If you will be flying in for the meeting on the 14th, please let us know on the form, and we will make arrangements to have you picked up and dropped off.
+If you will be flying in for the meeting on the 14th and you have not yet heard from us about coordinating a ride, please contact Amy.

 For those who plan to stay in Walla Walla on Saturday or Sunday nights before the meeting, and/or on the Monday night of the meeting, we have reserved blocks of rooms at a reduced rate at the Marcus Whitman Hotel ($112 for Sunday and Monday nights, $134 for Saturday night; 1-866-826-9422) and at the La Quinta ($89 per night; 1-509-525-2522).
 Both hotels are within walking distance of the Whitman campus and have complimentary breakfasts; the Marcus Whitman also has a complimentary airport shuttle.
 Please call to reserve before February 12 and mention the Whitman Library Primo Meeting for the special rate.

-We hope to see you on the 14th!
+We look forward to seeing you on the 14th!

 Please contact Amy Blau (509-527-4905) with any questions.